dacmanj/hubitat/MoenFloManager/readme.md

 From Hubitat Package Manager, search (by keyword) for Moen FLO Device Manager to install it.

+The best source of support for the driver is in the Hubitat Community in this [thread](https://community.hubitat.com/t/moen-flo-virtual-device/9677).

 ## Usage
 - The valve capability works just like any other valve and can be opened or closed by HSM (e.g. when water is detected)
 - The mode (home, away and sleep) can be set using the device buttons or by "pushing" one of the three buttons in an automation rule.
 Button 1 is for "Home" mode, Button 2 is for "Away" mode, and Button 3 is for "Sleep" mode.